United National Front (Sri Lanka)

 The UNF was the governing party of the Parliament of Sri Lanka from 2015 to 2020.
-The alliance once consisted of 7 parties, including the largest Muslim party in Sri Lanka, the Sri Lanka Muslim Congress, and the Sinhalese nationalist party Jathika Hela Urumaya.
-Since 2020, however, the alliance has been rendered mostly nugatory, with the alliance only having one national list seat in the parliament and the UNP being the only constituent party of the alliance.
+The alliance once consisted of 7 parties, including the largest Muslim party in Sri Lanka, the Sri Lanka Muslim Congress, and the Sinhalese nationalist Jathika Hela Urumaya.
+Since 2020, however, the alliance has been rendered mostly nugatory, having only one national list seat in the parliament and the UNP being the only constituent party of the alliance.

 History

 United National Front (2001–2015)

 The UNF was formed as an alliance in 2001 to contest against the ruling SLFP-led People's Alliance led by president Chandrika Kumaratunga in the 2001 parliamentary elections.
 The alliance initially consisted of only the United National Party, the Ceylon Workers' Congress, the Sri Lanka Muslim Congress and the Western People's Front.
 The alliance won the election, securing 109 seats in the parliament, which was 4 seats short of a majority.

-From October 2013 onwards, however, the UNF government had been in limbo, when president Kumaratunga declared a state of emergency and took three key cabinet portfolios for her party.
+From October 2003 onwards, however, the UNF government had been in limbo, when president Kumaratunga declared a state of emergency and took three key cabinet portfolios for her party.
 During the campaign, Kumaratunga argued that prime minister Wickremesinghe had been too soft on the Liberation Tigers of Tamil Eelam and promised to take a harder stance against the Tamil rebel group.
 The UNF, on the other hand, stressed the economic gains that the country had made as a result of the ceasefire and the need to find a negotiated solution to the civil war.
-Eventually, Kumaratunga dissolved the parliament and called another election in 2004, in which the UNF lost to newly formed United People's Freedom Alliance.
+Eventually, Kumaratunga dissolved the parliament and called another election in 2004, in which the UNF lost to the newly formed United People's Freedom Alliance.

 Following the UNF's defeat, many of the constituent parties subsequently crossed over from the UNF to the UPFA.
-In 2006, CWC left the alliance to join UPFA.
+In 2006, the CWC left the alliance to join UPFA.
 The UNP and SLMC together contested in the 2010 parliamentary election as the UNF and only secured 29.34% of the popular vote and 60 out of 225 seats.
-After the election, the SLMC the UNF and joined the UPFA government of President Mahinda Rajapaksa.
+After the election, the SLMC left the UNF and joined the UPFA government of President Mahinda Rajapaksa.